MicroEJ/docs/Trainings/tutorialImplementABlockingNativeMethodWithSNI.rst

       java_thread_id = SNI_getCurrentJavaThreadID();

-- Signal the MicroEJ Core Engine to suspend the current thread and specify the callback function to be called when the thread is resumed.
+- Signal the Core Engine to suspend the current thread and specify the callback function to be called when the thread is resumed.
   Let's call the callback function ``waitButton_callback()``.